A guide to topological reconstruction on endomorphism monoids and polymorphism clones: Automatic homeomorphicity

 \begin{lemma}[{{\cite[Lemma 12]{Reconstruction}}}] Let $G\in\cgroup$ have automatic homeomorphicity with respect to $\cgroup$.
 Suppose that the only injective $\Phi\in\End(\overline{G})$ that fixes $G$ pointwise is the identity.
 Then $\overline{G}$ has automatic homeomorphicity with respect to $\csemi$. \end{lemma} The majority of this section is dedicated to proving the assumption on $\End(\overline{G})$ is always satisfied when $G$ is the automorphism group of a saturated structure.

-\begin{definition} Let $G\in\cgroup$. {We call a subset $S\subseteq \Omega$} {\textbf{free} if} the orbits of tuples under the action $G_{\{S\}}:=\{\alpha\in G\; |\; \alpha(S)=S\}\acts S$ are precisely the restrictions of orbits of $G\acts\Omega$ to $S$.
-We say that $S$ is {\textbf{Galois-closed} if} the pointwise stabilizer $G_S$ of $S$ in $G$ acts without fixed points on $\Omega \setminus S$.
-Finally, $f\in\tcl{G}$ is free Galois-closed if its image is. \end{definition} We remark that this notion is a translation of the notion of superhomogeneity used in~\cite{pech-saturated} from structures to permutation groups.
-We shall now apply some results of that paper which are formulated there in terms of structures. {For any countable saturated structure $\sA$, there is a structure $\sA'$, which is saturated, homogeneous (in a countable language), and such that $\Aut(\sA)=\Aut(\sA')$ (see, e.g.,~\cite{pech-saturated}), allowing us to speak in terms of $G:=\Aut(\sA)$.
-When $G$ is oligomorphic, this is known as the \textbf{canonical structure} for $G$.
-In this case $\sA'$ is obtained by adding a relation for every orbit of tuples under $G$.}
+\begin{definition} Let $G\in\cgroup$. {We call a subset $A\subseteq \Omega$} {\textbf{free} if} the orbits of tuples under the action $G_{\{A\}}:=\{\alpha\in G\; |\; \alpha(A)=A\}\acts A$ are precisely the restrictions of orbits of $G\acts\Omega$ to $A$.
+We say that $A$ is {\textbf{Galois-closed} if} the pointwise stabilizer $G_A$ of $A$ in $G$ acts without fixed points on $\Omega \setminus A$.
+Finally, $f\in\tcl{G}$ is free Galois-closed if its image is. \end{definition} We remark that \mic{the notion of a free Galois-closed function} is a translation of the notion of superhomogeneity used in~\cite{pech-saturated} from structures to permutation groups. \mic{We shall now apply some results of that paper which are formulated there in terms of homogeneous structures.
+To do so, note that every closed permutation group $G$ is the automorphism group of the homogeneous relational structure which has a relation for every orbit of $G$ on finite tuples.}

 \begin{proposition} [{\cite{pech-saturated}}] Let $G\in\cgroup$ and let $\Phi\in\End(\tcl{G})$ fix $G$ pointwise.
 Then for all free Galois-closed $h\in\tcl{G}$ there exists $g_h\in Z(G)$, such that $\Phi(h)=h\circ g_h$. \end{proposition} \begin{proof} For $f\in\tcl{G}$, let